mstr-brightside/wolka-suggests-study/README.md

 [EdX](https://www.edx.org/) - vide variety of courses on many topics (including Architecture, Art & Culture Biology & Life Sciences, Business & Management, Chemistry, Communication, Computer Science, Data Analysis & Statistics, Design, Economics & Finance, Education & Teacher Training, Electronics, Energy & Earth Sciences, Engineering, Environmental Studies, Ethics, Food & Nutrition, Health & Safety, History, Humanities, Language, Law, Literature, Math, Medicine, Music, Philanthropy, Philosophy & Ethics, Physics, Science, Social Sciences and others).
 Platform offers courses from partners (including Amazon, IBM, Linux Foundation, various Universities).
 Some courses at no charge.
 EdX also offers plans for Business.

+[Curious](https://curious.com/) - Curious hosts online level courses in a wide range of disciplines.
+It has an interesting and effective idea of "stretching your brain" over different areas.
+Today you spend 15 minuts on Math, tomorrow you may learn something new in Sales.
+Curios has a CQ Wheel (Curious Quotient) which analizes your topics and suggests you the new topics to organically develop your areas of interest.
+Registration is fast, after it you fill out the form to determine your areas of interest and time you want to spend over learning every day.
+You have a free trial, then platform requires payment.
+Every day you will have a goal to accomplish according to the time and topics you've selected.

 ## RU

 # Online practice